From Our Corner

 New hope for presidential primary reform

 One of Secretary of State Sam Reed's longtime goals, to replace the out-of-control, front-loaded system of presidential primaries with a rotating regional primary, could be within reach.
-Image Reed, a leader of primary reform efforts by the National Association of Secretaries of State, says optimism is growing that the Republican and Democratic national committees will hammer out an agreement that can be in place in time for the 2012 cycle.
-The… Read more
+Image Reed, a leader of primary reform efforts by the National Association of Secretaries of State, says optimism is growing that the Republican and Democratic national committees will hammer out an agreement that can be in place in time for the 2012 cycle.… Read more

 Trivia anyone???